Kanda09/Workshop-Godot/Initiation-Godot.md

 #### Sprite Movements

-It will be probable that the Godot UI already gives you the `_physics_process` function which permits to implement the character physics.
+It is probable that the Godot UI already gives you the `_physics_process` function which permits to implement the character physics.

 However, let's try to go a little bit further in the exercice !